🌄 Why This Series Exists

 Why Preserving Kashmiri Identity Matters

 Kashmiri identity is more than history; it is survival.
 When language fades, culture weakens, and values erode, a people risk losing themselves.
 Today, Kashmir faces political suppression, demographic change, cultural erasure, and generational disconnect.
-These threats make preservation not just important — but urgent.
+These threats make preservation not just important, but also urgent.

-This hub exists to ensure that Kashmir’s story does not disappear.
+This hub exists to ensure that Kashmir’s story does not disappear or fade.
 By documenting our past, explaining our present, and preparing for our future, we strengthen the foundations of identity.
 By keeping culture and values alive, we honour the sacrifices of our ancestors.

 By empowering younger generations with knowledge, we ensure that Kashmir continues, not only as a place, but as a people.